jasonray/statman.py/README.md

 ## Stopwatch

-`Statman-Stopwatch` is for timing operations within your system.
+`Stopwatch` is for timing operations within your system.
 Suppose that you are trying to track down where the system is slow.
 Put a stopwatch around certain critical areas, time those operations, and compare.

 ### Constructor
 * `Stopwatch(name=None, autostart=False, initial_delta=None)` => create an instance of a stopwatch.